cdjq/DFRobot_GR10_30/README.md

   /**
    * @fn enGestures
-   * @brief Set what the gestures that can be recognized by the module before triggering interrupt
+   * @brief Set what gestures the module can recognize to trigger interrupt
    * @param gestures
    *  GESTURE_UP
    *  GESTURE_DOWN